Preparing 4-H Project Animals Before the Storm

 • Do you have supplies to take care of minor injuries to your animals that may happen during a storm?

-• Do you have water source if you lose electricity?
+• Do you have a water source if you lose electricity?

 If you do not have your 4-H project animal yet, here are some things you still need to think about:

-• Check you structure that you will be keeping your project in.
-Go ahead and fix any loose wire, boards, or roofing material now in order to prevent damage from occurring.
+• Check the structure that you will be keeping your project in.
+Go ahead and fix any loose wire, boards, or roofing material now to prevent damage from occurring.

 • Purchasing a tarp and a way to secure it is still a great idea.
 Store them until needed.
 Months after Hurricane Irma, many youth still had damage to their pens and barns.
 Then came the first cold front of the year, and youth needed a way to keep animals dry and warm.
 Stores had not yet recovered, and tarps were in short supply.